-Text of the Article Guidelines 3.1.
+3.1.
 The Contracting Authority cannot under any circumstances or for any reason whatsoever be held liable for damage or injury sustained by the staff or property of the Beneficiary(ies) while the Action is being carried out or as a consequence of the Action.
-The Contracting Authority cannot, therefore, accept any claim for compensation or increases in payment in connection with such damage or injury The fact that the EU is financially supporting the Action does not transfer any responsibility for circumstances resulting from the implementation of the Action to the EU.
-This responsibility rests entirely on the Beneficiary(ies).
+The Contracting Authority cannot, therefore, accept any claim for compensation or increases in payment in connection with such damage or injury

+The fact that the EU (via the Contracting Authority from the partner country in indirect management) is financially supporting the Action does not transfer any responsibility for circumstances resulting from the implementation of the Action to the EU or the Contracting Authority (where the EU is not the Contracting Authority).
+This responsibility rests entirely on the Beneficiaries.